Wet Weather Driving Tips: 10 Things to Remember to Be Safe & Healthy

 Avoid aquaplaning

 Driving in wet weather increases stopping distances and reduces your visibility.
-It only takes six inches of fast-flowing water to knock you off your feet, and one foot of water to float a car.
+It only takes 6 inches of fast-flowing water to knock you off your feet and one foot of water to float a car.

-Therefore, to give you more space to stop and stay safe, you need to drop your speed on wet roads.
-This is also one of the most recommended wet weather driving tips.
+Therefore, to give yourself more space to stop and stay safe, you should drop your speed on wet roads.
+This is also one of the most recommended tips for driving in the rain.

 Learn wet weather driving tips to stay safe